rajeshelurii/Angular-Interview-Questions/README.md

 emailControl.updateValueAndValidity();
 ```

-### 127. What is a nested reactive form in Angular?
+### 127. :warning: What is a nested reactive form in Angular?

 **Answer:**
 A nested reactive form in Angular is a form structure where a FormGroup contains other FormGroups or FormArrays, allowing for complex forms with hierarchical structures.
 This is useful for forms that require multiple levels of grouping, such as a form for entering information about a user and their addresses.